 Database SAS

 0 0 [Not Applicable]

 1 1 No

 2 2 Yes

 9 99 Unknown

 Source: Technician-determined.
 Including vehicle inspection, interview, and resource material

 Remarks:

 This element is only collected for model vehicles 2010 and newer.

 Is the equipment listed in Equipment Type, available in this vehicle?
+In addition to buttons/switches, there may be instrument panel lights to indicate system presence.

 Equipment Activate